ibm-cloud-docs/pattern-migrate-os-virtualization/overview.md

   - Live migration support.
   - Broad range of backup options through the Red Hat certified partner ecosystem.
   - Autoscaling and health check capabilities.

+  This pattern is intended to:
+  •	Accelerate and simplify solution design by providing a standard IBM Cloud deployment architecture reference following the [IBM Architecture Framework].(https://cloud.ibm.com/docs/architecture-framework)
+  •	Provide a prescriptive, end-2-end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
+  •	Ensure requirements can be met from a performance, system availability and security perspective.

+  The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of aspects and domains, which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
+For more details, see [Introduction to the Architecture Design Framework](https://test.cloud.ibm.com/docs/architecture-framework).